-The Curriculum and Assessment Department is responsible for the oversight of school curriculum grades K - 12 including the Instructional Materials Curriculum Review Committee (IMC) and the required state and school assessments to measure student progress.
+The Assessment Department is responsible for the oversight of school curriculum grades K - 12 including the Instructional Materials Curriculum Review Committee (IMCC) and the required state and school assessments to measure student progress.

 Director of Curriculum and Assessment

-As a member of the Smarter Balanced Assessment Consortium, students in the State of Washington now take the Smarter Balanced Assessments in English Language Arts (ELA) and Mathematics.
+As a member of the Smarter Balanced Assessment Consortium, students in the State of Washington take the Smarter Balanced Assessments in English Language Arts (ELA) and Mathematics.
 This includes all students in Grades 3-8 and 11.
-Click here to take a Smarter Balanced Practice Test, and here are other tools to accompany the SBA Practice Tests.
+Click here to take a Smarter Balanced Practice Test, and here Smarter Balanced Fact Sheet for Parents.

 Until 2014-15 the MSP was the primary state assessment for all students at Grades 3-8 in Reading, Writing, Mathematics and Science.
-From 2014-15 on, the MSP Science assessments will continue to be administered to all students in Grades 5 and 8.
+From 2014-15 on, the MSP Science assessment continued for all students in Grades 5 and 8.
+Beginning after 2014-2015 the primary state assessment for all students in Grades 3-10 became the Smarter Balanced Assessment in English Language Arts and Math.
+Beginning after 2017 the primary State assessment for Science in Grades 5, 8 and 11 participate in the Washington Comprehensive Assessment of Science WCAS.

 English Language Proficiency Assessment for the 21st Century